 The older a Persian rug, the more valuable it becomes!
-A true authentic Persian rug can last from anywhere between 20 to 200 years.
-Overtime, these area rugs become essential part of your family and living spaces, and just like any other family member they require tremendous caring.
-If you own a Persian rug then probably you have made huge investment both in terms of money and time and thus it is essential that you do not downplay the importance of cleaning and looking after your rugs.
+A genuine, authentic Persian rug can last anywhere between 20 to 200 years.
+Over time, these area rugs become an essential part of your family and living spaces, and just like any other family member, they require excellent care.
+If you own Persian rugs, you probably have made a considerable investment in money and time, and thus you mustn’t downplay the importance of cleaning and looking after your rugs.

 How often should I clean my Persian Rug?

 The next obvious question is how to find that middle ground?
 How to know exactly how frequently should you send your rug for professional cleaning?
-These questions are directly related to stress level of your area rug.
+These questions are directly related to the stress level of your area rug.

-At Arian Rugs we value our customers and therefore to reward their loyalty we also provide a free quote for their rug that has just been refreshed and restored.
-As we term it, “The older the Persian Rug, The Expensive it Becomes.”
+At Arian Rugs, we value our customers and reward their loyalty.
+We also provide a free quote for their rug that has just been refreshed and restored.
+We term it, “The older the Persian rug, the more expensive it becomes.”
 We also offer rug repair services and other specialist rug treatments like moth treatment, urine remover and stain protection.

 Some Arian Rugs local carpet cleaning/rug cleaning pick-up locations in GTA:

 Please send us an email with the subject line “Rug cleaning near me” or “Carpet cleaning near me” to send you more information.

 You can get in touch with us by clicking here.